LastResortGames/FiretongueForUnity/README.md

 Running the sample
 --

-In Unity open the scene FiretongueExample found at: Assets\Resources\FiretongueExampleScripts
+In Unity open the scene FiretongueExample found at: Assets\FiretongueScripts\Resources\FiretongueExampleScripts

 Usage